The plans of the diligent surely lead to profit, and everyone who is hasty surely rushes to poverty. Proverbs 21:5

 The Work Continues

-7 But when Sanballat, Tobiah, the Arabians, the Ammonites, and the Ashdodites heard that the repairing of the walls of Jerusalem went forward, and that the breaches began to be filled, they were very angry; 8 and they all conspired together to come and fight against Jerusalem, and to cause confusion among us.
+7 But when Sanballat, Tobiah, the Arabians, the Ammonites, and the Ashdodites heard that the repairing of the walls of Jerusalem went forward, and that the breaches began to be filled, they were very angry.
+8 They all conspired together to come and fight against Jerusalem and to cause confusion among us.

 15 When our enemies heard that it was known to us, and God had brought their counsel to nothing, all of us returned to the wall, everyone to his work.
-16 From that time forth, half of my servants did the work, and half of them held the spears, the shields, the bows, and the coats of mail; and the rulers were behind all the house of Judah.
-17 Those who built the wall, and those who bore burdens loaded themselves; everyone with one of his hands did the work, and with the other held his weapon.
+16 From that time forth, half of my servants did the work and half of them held the spears, the shields, the bows, and the coats of mail; and the rulers stood behind all the people of Judah.
+17 Those who built the wall, and those who bore burdens loaded themselves.
+Everyone with one of his hands did the work, and with the other held his weapon.
 18 Among the builders, everyone wore his sword at his side, and so built.
 He who sounded the trumpet was by me.
-19 I said to the nobles, and to the rulers and to the rest of the people, “The work is great and large, and we are separated on the wall, far from one another.
+19 I said to the nobles and to the rulers and to the rest of the people, “The work is extensive and spread out, and we are separated on the wall, far from one another.
 20 Wherever you hear the sound of the trumpet, rally there to us.
 Our God will fight for us.”

 1 Corinthians 7:25-40